QuocBaoNguyen11295/playwright_api_test/README.md

 # playwright api test
-Just a small project to automate api testing and the export and upload report to S3
+Just a small project to automate api testing and the export and upload report to AWS S3